pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0119.md

 navigated to a particular feature.

 This can be powerful, but unfortunately vanilla SwiftUI does not provide the tools to drive navigation off of such a domain.
-It's tools, such as the `sheet`, `alert` and `navigationDestination` view modifiers, are tuned for bindings of booleans, and sometimes bindings of optionals.
+Its tools, such as the `sheet`, `alert` and `navigationDestination` view modifiers, are tuned for bindings of booleans, and sometimes bindings of optionals.

 Well, our [SwiftUINavigation][sui-nav-gh] library tries to fill the gap, with the help of our [CasePaths][case-paths-gh] library, by providing view modifiers that allow you to drive navigation